Bob Katter: Nationals MP (1993–2001)

+Independent MP (2001–2011)

+In 2001, Katter resigned from the National Party and easily retained his seat as an independent at the general elections of 2001, 2004, 2007 and 2010, each time ending up with a percentage vote in the high sixties after preferences were distributed.

 In the aftermath of the 2010 hung federal election, Katter offered a range of views on the way forward for government.
-Two other former National Party MPs, both independents from rural electorates, Tony Windsor, Rob Oakeshott decided to support a Labor Government.
+Two other former National Party MPs, both independents from rural electorates, Tony Windsor, Rob Oakeshott decided to support a Labor government.
 Katter presented his 20 points document and asked the major parties to respond before deciding which party he would support.
 As a result, he broke with Windsor and Oakeshott and supported the Liberal/National Coalition for Government.
 On 7 September 2010, Katter announced his support for a Liberal/National Party coalition minority government.